AGM 21st June 2018

-The 27th AGM took place at 5.30 p.m. at the the Arab-British Chamber of Commerce, 43 Upper Grosvenor Street, London W1K 2NJ.
+The 2018 AGM was held on 21st June at the Arab-British Chamber of Commerce, 43 Upper Grosvenor Street, London W1K 2NJ.

 back to top